 Step 1: in Sept. or Oct., conduct initial training session in the classroom, including provision of campaign materials.

-OPTIONAL: supplemental data collection utilizing a school's CO2 gas sensor or other emissions analyzer and compatible interface
+OPTIONAL: supplemental data collection utilizing a school's CO2 or CO gas sensor, or other emissions analyzer and compatible interface

 Step 5: in Apr. or by early May, students unobtrusively conduct four day study of final data collection of idling to evaluate effects of their educational efforts.
 Calculate the difference between before and after data collections.

 Step 1: initial training session anytime between the beginning of the school year and winter break.

 Step 2: soon following initial training session, school disseminates information in the school community on the benefits of avoiding idling; obtaining and installing of no idling signs strongly recommended as above.